Some notes concerning preconditioning of linear parabolic optimal control problems: Preconditioning of the all-at-once approach

+As expected, the parameter $c$ is more crucial due to the error propagation of the underlying parabolic differential equation if $c$ is small.
 When varying $c$ between 10 and $-8$ the iteration numbers increase from 14 to 47.
+The $L^2$-residuals are less than $7 \cdot 10^{-9}$.
 The results for $c \leq -9$ are not reliable or the method fails.
-This is due to the expected error propagation by $\cal K$, i.e. by the underlying parabolic differential equation if $c$ is small.